SysKitTeam/docs-spconsultant/how-to/create-snapshot.md

 ## 1. SPDocKit Snapshot Wizard - Consultant

-SPDocKit Snapshot Wizard - Consultant files can be found in the installation folder of SPDocKit Consultant on your workstation.
+SPDocKit Snapshot Wizard - Consultant files can be found in the installation folder of SPDocKit Consultant or [SysKit Customers Web](https://my.syskit.com).
 To easily locate it, open SPDocKit Consultant and click the __Take Snapshot__ button on the Backstage screen.
 An info window on how to take a snapshot appears.
 Click the __Quick Open__ button - folder containing the SPDocKit Snapshot Wizard - Consultant is opened and the .zip file is selected.